Bungo Stray Dogs: Manga

 The series has been licensed for North America by Yen Press with the first volume being released on 20 December 2016.
 The English translation is by Kevin Gifford.
-As of June 2022, twenty-one volumes have been published.
+As of May 2025, twenty-five volumes have been published.

-A manga based on the light novel Beast, which is illustrated by Shiwasu Hoshikawa, debuted in Monthly Shōnen Ace on 26 December 2019.
-This spin-off manga features Ryūnosuke Akutagawa, who joins the Armed Detective Agency, and Atsushi Nakajima as a subordinate of the Port Mafia.
+A manga based on the light novel Bungo Stray Dogs: BEAST' debuted in Monthly Shōnen Ace on 26 December 2019.
+This spin-off manga takes place in an alternate timeline and features Ryūnosuke Akutagawa, who joins the Armed Detective Agency, and Atsushi Nakajima as a subordinate of the Port Mafia.

-A spin-off manga centered around Dazai and Chuya's backstories titled, Bungo Stray Dogs: Dazai, Chūya, Jūgosai, began serialization in Monthly Shōnen Ace in July 2022.
+A spin-off manga based off the light novel Bungo Stray Dogs: Dazai, Chūya, Age Fifteen, which centers around Dazai and Chūya's backstories, began serialization in Monthly Shōnen Ace in July 2022.

+A manga based on the light novel Bungo Stray Dogs: STORM BRINGER began serialization in Monthly Shōnen Ace on 24 January 2025.

 Anime

 An anime television series adaptation produced by Bones was directed by Takuya Igarashi and written by Yōji Enokido.
 Nobuhiro Arai and Hiroshi Kanno served as the chief animation directors, while the former also served as character designer along with Ryō Hirata.
 Taku Iwasaki composed the series' music.
 Kazuhiro Wakabayashi was the series' sound director at Glovision.
 Additionally, Yumiko Kondou was the art director, Yukari Goto was the anime's color designer, Tsuyoshi Kanbayashi was the director of photography and Shigeru Nishiyama was the editor.
 Granrodeo performed the anime's opening theme, titled "Trash Candy", and Luck Life performed the anime's ending theme, titled "Namae wo Yobu yo" (名前を呼ぶよ).

 The series was split into two halves: the first half, containing twelve episodes, premiered on 7 April 2016 and ended on 23 June 2016, being broadcast on Tokyo MX, Teletama, Chiba TV, tvk, GBS (Gifu Broadcasting), Mie TV, SUN, TVQ Kyushu, and BS11.
 The second half, also containing twelve episodes, premiered on 6 October 2016 and ended on 22 December 2016.
-The series has been licensed for streaming by Crunchyroll.
+Crunchyroll streamed the series.
 As for the second half, Screen Mode sung the opening theme titled "Reason Living" while Luck Life once again sung the ending theme titled "Kaze ga Fuku Machi" (風が吹く街).

 An OVA was bundled with the 13th limited edition manga volume, which was released on 31 August 2017.